Health Sciences Application Process

 Note: Admission to Austin Community College does not guarantee admission to any Health Sciences program.

 Apply to ACC.

 Fulfill all immunization requirements (some immunizations can take six months to complete).
 A completed immunization form is due at the time you apply for program admission.
-Immunization requirements were changed on October 1, 2012.
-Please review the updated form for new requirements.
+Submit your immunizations to Castle Branch (formerly Certified Profile) account using the code UL64im.

 For students requesting an appointment, you must complete the Information Session prior to your appointment.
 Review the website and complete a mandatory Information Session and Verification Post Test.
 The Information Session can be done either online or in person.
 Information can be found at: http://www.austincc.edu/health/ota/infosession.php

 Complete the prerequisite courses with a minimum of GPA of 2.5 and at least a "C" or better in each course.
-All prerequisite courses must be completed by the application deadline.
+Prerequisite courses can be in progress when you submit your application but must be completed by May 31st.